-Breastfeeding on a Work Trip: The Real Deal with A. L. M. Russell
+Breastfeeding on a Work Trip: In Conversation with A. L. M. Russell

 Interested in breastfeeding on a work trip?
 Read about the highlights and challenges that A. L. M. Russell faced throughout the USA.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where are you from?
 Where do you currently live?